Dennis Potter: Early career

+Potter began his career as a journalist with the Daily Herald.

 Potter's first non-fiction work, The Glittering Coffin, was published by the Gollancz Press in 1960.
 The book was a rumination on the changing face of England in the prosperity following the end of the war years.
 It was followed by The Changing Forest: Life in the Forest of Dean Today (1962), which was based on the "Between Two Rivers" documentary.
 This book is a study of class and social mobility that demonstrates an early fascination with the effects of the mass media on British cultural life.

 He soon returned to television.
 Daily Herald journalist David Nathan persuaded Potter to collaborate with him on sketches for That Was the Week That Was.
 Their first piece was used in the edition of 5 January 1963.

 Potter stood as the Labour Party candidate for Hertfordshire East, a safe Conservative Party seat, in the 1964 general election against the incumbent Derek Walker-Smith.
 By the end of the unsuccessful campaign, he claimed that he was so disillusioned with party politics he did not even vote for himself.
 Potter now embarked on work as a television playwright.
 He had begun to suffer in 1962 from a condition known as psoriatic arthropathy causing arthritis to develop in his joints as well as affecting his skin with psoriasis.
 It also made futile any attempt to follow a conventional career path.